Why is left-handedness so rare? It comes down to these 2 words

 Which would be great!
 Just imagine how easy it would be to find a left-handed can opener.

 But that’s not what happened.
 Instead, we have to take into account the second part of our equation: cooperation, aka the need to work together for the betterment of society.
-Cooperation requires humans to put aside their fighting impulses and do things like build tools, invent social customers, make musical instruments, and develop complex machinery.
+Cooperation requires humans to put aside their fighting impulses and do things like build tools, invent social customs, make musical instruments, and develop complex machinery.
 All these things put left-handed people at a disadvantage, simply by virtue of the fact that most tools are made with the right-handed majority in mind.

 That’s not great for left-handed populations: As Abrams explains, “cooperative pressure pushes handed distribution in the opposite direction,” basically keeping the leftie population stable.
 We were 10% in the caveman days, and we’re still 10% now—and that distribution comes from competitive-cooperative effects playing out simultaneously over time.